scrubbedha/Qubes_Drakvuf/README.md

 ```bash
 [user@untrusted-qubes-builder qubes-builder]$ sudo dnf install distribution-gpg-keys -y
 ```
 5. A .patch file is a text file that contains the differences between two sets of code.
-It's a way of showing what changes need to be made to the original code in order to turn it into the updated code Create the .patch file below in the vmm-xen folder named `1203-libxl-altp2m-default.patch` and also add it to `xen.spec.in`:
+It's a way of showing what changes need to be made to the original code in order to turn it into the updated code.
+Create the .patch file below in the vmm-xen folder named `1203-libxl-altp2m-default.patch` and also add it to `xen.spec.in`:
 ```bash
 [user@untrusted-qubes-builder qubes-vmm-xen]$ vim 1203-libxl-altp2m-default.patch
 --- a/tools/libs/light/libxl_create.c